This is a comprehensive guide to help you buy the best adjustable weight bench for your home gym.

 The Best FID Bench Is...

-My #1 pick for the best FID adjustable bench is the Rep AB-5000 Zero Gap Adjustable Bench.
-In fact, it's my #1 overall pick for any type of adjustable bench, FID or flat to incline.
+My #1 pick for the best FID adjustable weight bench is the Rep AB-5000 Zero Gap Adjustable Bench.
+In fact, it's my #1 overall pick for best adjustable weight bench of any type, FID or flat to incline.

 It nails everything: construction quality, weight capacity, stability, back pad width, multiple decline angles, and a patent-pending sliding seat for a no gap experience at every angle.